Unplugged Lesson

 • A Screen/Projector: To display the simple web application.

-• Worksheets: Have a few of the "Drawing Robot" worksheets on hand to reference.
+• Worksheets: Have the "Drawing Robot" worksheets for reference.

-• Markers: To draw a few example shapes before going to the screen.
+• Markers: To draw example shapes before moving to digital drawing.

 2 - Paintbrush Path